Rental Application Acceptance

 Sometimes owners intentionally delay a decision in hopes of receiving a better application.
 We strongly discourage this however being their home we are limited in our options.
 If you need a particularly quick response please note this in your application and we’ll set a 24-hour time limit for the owner to either accept or we’ll decline and move on.
 Not ideal, but it is our only option against that strategy.
 This is also common if you aren’t moving quickly.

-We hope these ideas help to simplify what is an extremely complex issue given the wide range of homes and owners we have to deal with while processing an application.
+We hope these ideas help to simplify what is an extremely complex issue given the wide range of homes and owners we have to deal with while processing a rental application.
 As noted these points are guidelines, but will vary.
 Thank you for your interest in renting with Victory!